taghos/framework-sdk-spalla-iOS/README.md

 - Video is not playing on landscape
 -- The UIKit view controller will return landscape as the allowed orientation.
 Make sure that your app allows that orientation on both AppDelegate and in the project.

+- App crashes on the simulator
+-- the current version of THEO Player that is being used does not work on arm64 simulators.
+Unfortunatelly you can only test on physical devices until we update to a newer version.